ckan/ckan/doc/writing-extensions.rst

 and the :doc:`data viewer <data-viewer>` also uses core extensions to enable data previews for different file formats.

-**External extensions** are CKAN extensions that do not come packaged with CKAN, but must be downloaded and installed separately.
+**External extensions** are CKAN extensions that don't come packaged with CKAN, but must be downloaded and installed separately.
 A good place to find external extensions is the
 `list of extensions on the CKAN wiki <https://github.com/okfn/ckan/wiki/List-of-extensions>`_.